Danny-Engelman/ITpings/README.md

 * Issue an alarm when a device was not seen for over an hour

 From a simple SPA page it evolved into a labour of love, especially since I always try to develop by the _'Use only necessary dependencies'_ rule.
 So I ditched React and Angular, considered Vue, and eventually went with Native ES6 WebComponents (Hey!
-I am in charge now, using ES6, so my Dashboard does not work in crappy old-fashioned browsers )
+I am in charge now, using ES6, so **my** Dashboard does **not** work in crappy old-fashioned browsers ) For simplicity sake I didn't going fancy with NodeJS, socket.io and loads more dependencies;
+ITpings is just PHP,SQL and HTML5 (ES6)

-I hereby give donate her with an MIT License to the Open Source community,
+I hereby donate her with an MIT License to the Open Source community,

-**... be gentle but just with her**
+_**... be gentle but just with her**_

+## Quotes

 [*during the production of this product no dolphins were harmed*]